KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 ![](images/weebly.png)

+Or, "Making a website" can be as sophisticated as assembling all of the underlying code, to create a highly customized website.
+But with the freedom to customize comes the risk of "jank."

 "Making a website" can be as intermediate as:

 1. Using a content management system that allows for some code customization